 Note: See s.
 SPS 390.19 for additional information.

-Showers shall be maintained in an operable condition
+Showers.
+Showers shall be: 1.
+Maintained in an operable condition

-and each shower shall provide 3 to 5 gallons of water per minute.
+2. Each shower shall provide 3 to 5 gallons of water per minute.

+Note: To minimize the risk of Legionella growth and other diseases associated with water, adequate provisions should be made to ensure that all water systems (e.g., sink faucets, drinking fountains, and showers) are safe, any water aged over three weeks is potentially viable for growing legionella colonies.
+It is strongly advised that each camp develop and implement a water management program as recommended by the CDC Water Management Program Toolkit.

-Toilet room fixtures and diaper changing stations shall be kept clean and
+Toilet rooms and diaper changing areas.
+Toilet room fixtures and diaper changing stations shall be: 1.
+Kept clean, and

-maintained in good repair.
+2. Maintained in good repair.

-Lockers and furniture shall be cleaned as needed and
+Lockers and furniture.
+Lockers and furniture shall be: 1.
+Cleaned as needed, and

-maintained in good repair.
+2. Maintained in good repair.

-Soap shall be continually provided at each hand washing sink and shower in permanently installed dispensing devices.
+Soap and soap dispensers.
+1. Soap shall be continually provided at each hand washing sink and shower in permanently installed dispensing devices.
+Pf

-The dispensers shall be maintained in operating condition.
+2. The dispensers shall be maintained in operating condition.

+Hand drying devices.
 Individual towels in dispensers or hot air dryers shall be provided at hand washing sinks.
+Pf

+Toilet tissue.
 A continuous supply of toilet tissue shall be provided in permanently installed dispensing devices.
+Pf

-If bathing suits or towels or caps are furnished to patrons, they shall be thoroughly laundered with detergent and machine dried after each use.
+Bathing suits provided.
+If bathing suits or towels or caps are furnished to patrons: 1.
+They shall be thoroughly laundered with detergent and machine dried after each use.

-Clean suits, towels and caps shall be stored separately from unlaundered articles.
+2. Clean suits, towels and caps shall be stored separately from unlaundered articles.

+Hose bibbs.
 Hose bibbs shall be conveniently located to adequately rinse and sanitize floors in shower, dressing, and toilet facilities.

-GARBAGE AND REFUSE.
+GARBAGE AND REFUSE. (a) Approved storage container.
 All garbage and refuse shall be stored in metal or rigid plastic containers having tight–fitting lids.

+(b) Sufficient in number.
 A sufficient number of containers shall be provided for all garbage and refuse generated.

-Filled containers of garbage or refuse shall be covered and stored in a manner to prevent harborage for rodents, insect attraction and breeding areas, odors, environmental pollution and accidents.
+(c) Stored to prevent harborage conditions.
+Filled containers of garbage or refuse shall be covered and stored in a manner to prevent: 1.
+Harborage for rodents, insect attraction and breeding areas, Pf

+2. Odors, Pf

+3. Environmental pollution, Pf and

+4. Accidents.
+Pf

+(d) Disposal as needed.
 The contents of the containers shall be disposed of as needed and in a sanitary manner.

-All containers shall be kept clean and maintained in good repair.
+(e) Clean Condition.
+All containers shall be kept clean.

+(f) Good repair.
+Containers shall be maintained in good repair.

-WATER HEATERS, VENTILATION, ELECTRICAL. (a) Water heaters and heat exchangers shall be maintained in operating condition.
+WATER HEATERS, VENTILATION, ELECTRICAL. (a) Operating condition.
+Water heaters and heat exchangers shall be maintained in operating condition.

+Air movement.
 Heating, ventilation, and exhaust equipment shall be maintained and operated to provide air movement as required by chs.
 SPS 361 to 365 to prevent any excessive condensation and air quality problems in indoor enclosures.

+Maintained in good repair.
 Electrical equipment and lighting shall be maintained in good repair and in operating condition.

+(d) Carbon monoxide alarms.
+The operator shall install functioning CO alarms, as applicable.
+1. A pool equipment room that has a fuel burning appliance shall install and maintain a CO alarm.
+P

+2. For indoor pools, a CO alarm shall be installed and maintained in the pool area, if there is a fuel burning appliance in the equipment room that is also located within the pool area.
+P

 Note: Refer to s.
 SPS 390.16 for department of safety and professional services installation requirements.